Questions? We’ve got answers!

-Doing a Jeep & Raft combo tour?
-We recommend that you review the “Where do I change” FAQ in the Combo Packages section below for general info pertaining to rafting, and the very detailed What to Bring Rafting page on the Raft Masters website prior to your tour.
+Are you doing a Jeep & Raft combo tour?
+We recommend that you review the “Where do I change” FAQ in the Combo Packages section below for general info pertaining to rafting, or the What Should We Bring/Wear FAQ in the Out On Tour section of the Raft Masters website prior to your tour.

 We go rain or shine!
 Some of the most memorable trips and views have been experienced on our tours because of wet or inclement weather.
 On occasion roads and trails can be closed during wet times of the year to protect that area.
 Tours may be altered due to road and trail conditions.
 Please keep in mind that there are no refunds given if you cancel within 14 days of your tour, or no-show on your tour day.
 However, in the unlikely event that we cancel your tour for extreme weather, mechanical issues, or any other reason, a 100% refund will be issued.